NEW RULES (subject to continual review, may change at any time and can be viewed at www.stradbrokecc.co.uk/covid):

 The rules have been put in place based on Government advice, publicly available scientific information and our own internal risk assessment.

 All persons should thoroughly wash / sanitize their hands immediately upon entering the building.
-In addition to the normal facilities, hand sanitiser dispensers are available in both the foyer and main hall.
+In addition to the normal facilities, hand sanitizer dispensers are available in both the foyer and main hall.

 Face masks must be worn by everyone, at all times within the entire building.
 People who do not have face masks may be provided with one by your group if you wish, at your own cost, or be denied entry.